microsoftgraph/microsoft-graph-docs-contrib/concepts/cloud-communications-limits.md

 ---
-title: "Limitations to cloud communications APIs in Microsoft Graph"
+title: "Cloud communication API limits in Microsoft Graph"
 description: "This contains information about the limits of the Cloud Communications APIs"
 author: "ananmishr"
 localization_priority: Normal
 ms.prod: "cloud-communications"
 ---

-# Limitations to cloud communications APIs in Microsoft Graph
+# Cloud communication API limits in Microsoft Graph

 This article describes limitations to the cloud communications APIs.
 These limits help to ensure that the platform is stable, reliable, and secure.
-Note that these limitations are *subject to change* in the future.
+Note that these limitations are subject to change in the future.

 >**Note:** When the limit is reached, attempting to make more API requests will result in an HTTP `429 Error`.